maxisi/ringdown/docs/index.rst

 **ringdown** is a Python package for the Bayesian analysis of black hole ringdowns in data from gravitational-wave detectors, like `LIGO <https://www.ligo.caltech.edu>`_ and `Virgo <https://www.virgo-gw.eu>`_.

 `ringdown` contains basic utilities to manipulate strain data and easily set up your own inference analyses quickly.
-The current implementation relies on `Stan <https://mc-stan.org>`_ for sampling the posterior.
+The current implementation relies on `Stan <https://mc-stan.org>`_ for sampling multidimensional posterior probability densities.

 This documentation is being actively developed.
-In the meantime, usage examples can be found `here <https://github.com/maxisi/ringdown/tree/main/docs/examples>`_ and API documentation in the :ref:`modindex`.
+Usage examples can be found :doc:`here <gallery>` and API documentation in the :ref:`modindex`.

 .. image:: https://badge.fury.io/py/ringdown.svg
     :target: https://badge.fury.io/py/ringdown